 Seedlings are somewhat sensitive to the soil they are being germinated in.
 If a soil is too compact, it can negatively affect the germination of the seed.
 The seedlings only have so much energy available to them and compact soil can be too much for them to bear.

-We generally recommend seeking out a soil geared specifically towards seed germination.
-These are often referred to as “seed starting mix” or “seedling mix.”
-It is different from general potting soil.
+This soil is slightly different from general potting soil.
 These soil mixes are very good at resisting compaction, retaining moisture and creating an ideal soil environment for starting seeds.

 You definitely want to avoid the use of “garden soil” in all cases as this will tend to compact quite heavily.
 Potting mix can be used in a pinch, but it’s still less than ideal for most seedlings.